 Let it not be said that I hang about when I discover some new form of kit that excites me!
 After Clare at Seeing Clarely tipped me about the Dirty Girl Gaiters, I of course had to have a look at them.
 I soon found the UK stockists, UltraMarathonRunningStore, and was immediately smitten with the colours and patterns – this is not boring walking gear!

 However they didn’t just look pretty, they also seemed immensely practical, especially to someone with the trail name Pebbles due to the amount of stones, sand and debris she (I) can collect in her (my) shoes over a day’s walk.
 Not just for girls, but for the guys too, these come in sizes XS to XXL to fit and cover any size shoe or boot, and the stroke of genius is that they don’t have a strap under the sole of the shoe!
 Instead they are fastened at the front by a hook that slips over the bottom lace and at the back by self-adhesive velcro that you stick to the back of your shoe.
-Then just attach the velcro from the inside of the gaiter and hey presto, you are protected from sand, stones, snow, rain and various debris without having to fiddle with zips or straps.
+Then just attach the velcro from inside the gaiter and hey presto, you are protected from sand, stones, snow, rain and various debris without having to fiddle with zips or straps.
 Simply pull the incredibly lightweight gaiter onto your ankle before you put on your shoe, then pull it down and fasten and you’re good to go.

 The gaiters are very very light and come with what seems like a long strip of sticky-back velcro so you can easily prepare several pairs of shoes and/or keep some with you in case a piece comes loose (which happened in the wet Galician weather once, and required superglue).
 The material is durable and feels soft, the seams look sturdy and straight – as they should, when according to the inside label they are ‘made by goddesses’! – and the fit is spot on and nice and snug.
 Nothing is going to get in from the top here, guaranteed.